GoogleCloudPlatform/bq-backup-manager/README.md

 * Each `backup_operation_project` can run up to 50,000 table snapshot jobs per day.
 * Each `backup_operation_project` can run 100,000 export jobs per day (e.g. to GCS).
 Could be extended by slot reservation.
 * Each `backup_operation_project` can export 50 TB per day for free using the shared slots pool (e.g. to GCS).
 Could be extended by slot reservation.

+## Java Formatting
+The project is following the GOOGLE_JAVA_FORMAT.
+There is super-linter step applied as part of a [GitHub flow](.github/workflows/main.yml) on pull requests.
+For that, a Maven plugin "fmt-maven-plugin" is used to check for Java format when 'mvn install' is invoked.
+This step only checks for code format and to re-format one could run `mvn com.coveo:fmt-maven-plugin:format` or instead set the plugin goal from `check` to `format`.
+PS: the manual format step might through an error.
+If that happens, runs `mvn install` again to make sure all applicable files have been reformatted.